 After lunch, visit Trongsa Dzong, the largest Dzong in Bhutan.
 The view from the Dzong is spectacular and one can see across the landscape for many miles.
-Also visit the Ta Dzong museum housing an incredible collection of historical artefacts of the Royal Family.
+Also, visit the Ta Dzong museum housing an incredible collection of historical artifacts of the Royal Family.

 Continue driving to Bumthang, home to some of Bhutan’s oldest Palaces and temples.
 Overnight at your lodge in Jakar, Bumthang.

 In the morning visit Kurjey Lhakhang, one of the most sacred places in the kingdom where Bhutan’s patron saint Guru Rimpoche meditated and 7th-century Jambay Lhakhang.

 After lunch, visit Jakar Dzong and Tamshing Lhakhang, founded in 1501 by Pemalingpa and containing interesting and ancient Buddhist wall paintings.
 Afterward enjoy exploring the village of Jakar, Bumthang’s main township.
 Overnight at your lodge in Jakar, Bumthang.